Lordnibbler/railsblog/README.md

 2. Run the release phase command, [`release-tasks.sh`](./release-tasks.sh), which runs `bundle exec rails db:migrate`.
 3. Start the web dyno with [`entrypoint.sh`](./entrypoint.sh), which runs [`release-tasks.sh`](./release-tasks.sh) in production and then starts `bundle exec puma -C config/puma.rb`.

-The Flickr cache warmer is intentionally not part of web dyno startup.
+The Flickr synchronization is intentionally not part of web dyno startup.
 It runs via Heroku Scheduler so a slow Flickr response cannot make a freshly deployed web dyno return errors while it is coming up.
+Web requests read only from PostgreSQL and never call Flickr directly.

 ### Automatic Deployments